 By puncturing your skin with those tiny needles, it tricks your body and sends a “distress” signal to send help to that area!
 Your body then reacts by targeting that area and sending extra collagen to help.
 Yay collagen!

 Because of the tiny holes, your skin becomes more absorbent to products that you apply.
 So it’s very important that you have a good serum or moisturizer to use afterward because your skin will SOAK IT UP!
-Anything high in Vitamin E (like argan oil) is great to apply after because it aids in the repair process and is full of antioxidants.
+Anything high in Vitamin E (like prickly pear or argan oil) is great to apply after because it aids in the repair process and is full of antioxidants.
 Vitamin E fights free radicals, is anti-inflammatory, boosts collagen, fills wrinkles, hydrates, keeps skin elastic, and brightens skin.
 It’s kind of amazing.
 Read my blog post to see which serums I like.
-I generally use the Java Skin Care serum for microneedling.

 Microneedling also exfoliates your skin and creates more blood flow.
 You can use it for acne scars, wrinkles, fine lines, stretch marks, and even cellulite.
 Do NOT derma roll over active acne, because that will open up the acne and spread it/make it worse.